irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/queues.rst

     Select a locution and its frequency.
 Caller waiting in the call will listen to this locution.

+  Announce Position
+    Announce position when a caller enters a queue and after a fixed frequency.

   Timeout configuration
     Limits the time that a call can wait in a queue and the following behaviour.